Monmouth County Alimony Lawyer

 - How long was the marriage?

-There are three general types of spousal support, each of which has different standards a court would consider:
+There are three general types of alimony, each of which has different standards a court would consider:

 - Temporary (pendente lite) alimony may be awarded during separation or divorce proceedings to help maintain the standard of living for both parties until the final divorce hearing